nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 ---
 id: using_dask
-title: Working with big data using Dask
+title: Work with big data using Dask
-description: Introduction to Dask
+description: Introduction to Dask with Nebari
 ---

-# Working with big data using Dask
+# Work with big data using Dask

 ## Introduction

 Working with large datasets can pose a few challenges - perhaps the most common is memory limitations on the user's machine.

 [Dask](https://www.dask.org/) is a flexible, open source library for parallel and distributed computing in Python.
 Dask allows data scientists the ability able to scale analyses from a sample dataset to the full, large-scale dataset with almost no code changes.
 It's a powerful tool that can revolutionize how you do analytics!

 ## Dask integration on Nebari